Rapid consumer adoption fuels high scan rates

 Red indicates levels of unhealthy ingredients such as fat, salt, sugar and additives.
 The higher the percentage of green ingredients, the healthier the product is.
 If a product is determined to be unhealthy, the app will recommend similar alternative items that have healthier ingredients.

-The enterprise plans to develop a revenue model for its free consumer app that includes a paid search feature which would enable users to look up product data without scanning a barcode.
+Yuka is not resting on these successes.
+The enterprise plans to develop revenue model for its free consumer app that includes a paid search feature which would enable users to look up product data without scanning a barcode.
 Yuka also intends to make its product database available for direct embedding in a user’s smartphone, enabling offline scanning.
 The Scandit software enables this type of scanning without an internet connection.

 Feedback from our users on the app’s scanning capabilities has been positive...they say it scans really fast and works very well, even when there isn’t much light.